navapbc/template-application-rails/README.md

     2. Copy the template files into your project directory
     3. Remove any files specific to the template repository, like this README.

 ⚠️ Warning!
-This will overwrite existing files.
-Review all changes carefully.
+This will modify existing files.
+Review all changes carefully after executing the script by running `git diff`.